BayAreaMetro/MTCDataModel/Project-Documentation/mdm/land-people-mdm/nondevelopmentsites.md

 ![Data Processing Model]() -- Lucidcharts

 ## Entity Relationship Diagram and Attribute Definitions
-The documentation and metadata details for this data can be viewed here: [Buildings 2018]() -- Socrata
+The documentation and metadata details for this data can be viewed here: [Non-Developable Sites 2018]() -- Socrata

 **Figure 2.
 Entity Relationship Diagram**
 ![Land Use Data Model]() -- Lucidcharts